 Visitors and New Students

 UTIAS is located in the north end of Toronto, south of the intersection of Dufferin St and Steeles Ave, at 4925 Dufferin St. It is behind the Environment Canada building; the driveway leading up to the main entrance of UTIAS is between Environment Canada and the University of Toronto Press building.
 You can find us on Google Maps.

-One option is to take the subway to Sheppard West station and then the 105 Dufferin North bus north on Dufferin St to the stop at Gerry Fitzgerald Dr. This bus stops directly in front of the UTIAS driveway.
+One option is to take the subway to Sheppard West station and then the 105 Dufferin North bus north on Dufferin St to the stop at Gerry Fitzgerald Dr. This bus stops directly across from the UTIAS driveway on Dufferin St.

-The other option is to take the subway to Finch Station and the 60 Steeles West bus to the corner of Dufferin St and Steeles Ave and then walk south.
+The other option is to take the subway to Finch Station and then the 60 Steeles West bus to the corner of Dufferin St and Steeles Ave and then walk south.
 The driveway leading up to the main entrance is on your left.